syncfusion-content/asp.netwebforms-docs/aspnet/Colorpicker/Integration.md

-## Knockout Binding
+## KnockoutJS Binding

-Knockout support allows you to bind the HTML elements against any of the available data models.
+KnockoutJS support allows you to bind the HTML elements against any of the available data models.

-Two types of knockout binding is supported,
+Two types of knockoutJS binding is supported,

 * One-way binding
 * Two-way binding